Perspective | Kamala Harris’s marriage inspires so many of us still searching for our Dougs

 Allow me to add a few other groups to that list: anyone who has ever doubted they’ll find a loving, lasting partner.
 Anyone who struggles to find a partner who will support their ambitions.
 Anyone who has found that person well past their 20s or early 30s, the artificial deadline our culture still holds up for falling in love, and anyone who’s still looking in middle age or beyond.

 I don’t know much about Harris’s mind-set surrounding her love life before she met her husband, Doug Emhoff.
 In her memoir, she briefly mentions the difficulties of dating while in the public eye.
-But I do know that they met and tied the knot when she was in her mid-40s.
+But I do know that they met and tied the knot when she was in her late 40s.
 It was her first marriage and his second.
 To anyone who finds themselves frustrated by their own search for their Doug or their Kamala, the second couple’s courtship offers hope, inspiration and a little instruction.

 There are three small steps they took in the beginning of their relationship that stand out.
 And they’re things that any of us can emulate.